 - Healthier.
 Much healthier than fried chicken wings, and these wings seriously taste even more amazing!

-- Easy.
-With just a little bit of prep work, you are making crispy, crunchy, and juicy chicken wings in the oven!
-No babysitting hot oil or cleaning up a messy stove afterward!
+- Easy Dinner.
+With just a little bit of prep work, you can make crispy, crunchy, moist, and juicy chicken wings in the oven!
+No babysitting, hot oil, or cleaning up a messy stove afterward!

-- Quick.
+- Quick Dish.
 Prep these easy chicken wings in less than 5 minutes, followed by some hands-off time in the oven, and this baked chicken wings recipe is ready in under an hour!

 - AND you can use the bones to make chicken stock!